-- Product and Process Risk Review is used for evaluating and managing risk associated with the introduction of new and modified non-credit products and services, significant changes to operating processes, and proposed business process outsourcing arrangements. - Outsourcing Risk Management is a program that provides processes for appropriate risk assessment, measurement, monitoring and management of outsourced technology and business process outsourcing. - Business Process Transition Risk Management is a program designed to effectively manage the risk associated with transitioning and migrating business processes to different geographic or jurisdictional locations within the organization. - Metrics and Reporting is a process designed to aggregate, analyze and communicate measurable risk factors that most represent the operational risk environment of the Corporation. - Model Risk Management provides governance and oversight in the identification and management of model risk. - Technology Risk Management is a program that communicates and implements risk management processes and controls to address information security, technology and compliance risks within the Corporation. - Significant New Business Opportunity is a program that assesses the resource requirements, impact on systems and controls, and other risk factors prior to taking on significant new business. - Operational Concentration Risk Management is a program that provides an assessment of process concentrations within the Corporation. - Fraud Prevention is a program that provides tools, advice, and guidance to Northern Trust's business units to help mitigate fraud risk. - Business Continuity and Recovery Process is designed to protect life safety, minimize business impact and disruption, and support the recovery of mission critical functions for clients following a major disaster.
+- Business Process Transition Risk Management Program is a program designed to effectively manage the risk associated with transitioning and migrating business processes to different geographic or jurisdictional locations within the organization. - Information Security and Technology Risk Management is a program that communicates and implements compliance and risk management processes and controls to address information security and technology risks to the organization. - Significant New Business Opportunity is a program that assesses the resource requirements, impact on systems and controls, and other risk factors prior to taking on significant new business. - Operational Concentration Risk Management is a program that provides an assessment of process concentrations within the Corporation. - Fraud Prevention Program is a program that provides tools, advice, and guidance to Northern Trust's businesses to help mitigate fraud risk. - Business Continuity Management Program is a program designed to minimize business impact and support the resumption of mission critical functions for clients following an incident. - Insurance is a transfer of some operational risk that may reduce the monetary impact of certain operational loss events.